pshenmic/platform-explorer/packages/frontend/src/app/api/content.md

 ### Tokens Rating
 Return list of tokens identifier with order by transactions count

+If it is not possible to get tokens transitions for selected period, then will be returned list of tokens in order of creation date

 * Valid `order` values are `asc` or `desc`
 * `limit` cannot be more then 100
 * `page` cannot be less then 1